-Further, we examined problem number 3 regarding Figure 2 and Figure 3 are examples of the students' subgroup proving.
+Further, we examined problem number 3 regarding subgroup proving.
 The most common errors found was that the students forgot to write the requirement that the subgroup must be a non-empty subset of the group.
 Another type of error found was that the students incorrectly applied the subgroup theorem.
 These findings are in line with the results of research reported by Moore (1994), Asiala et al. (1997), Harel (2007), and Weber (2001).